CASFRI/CASFRI/README.md

 # Introduction
 Digital Forest Resource Inventories (FRIs) are compiled by provincial and territorial governments and are key inputs into forest management planning.
 They have also been used widely to model species habitat in the Canadian boreal forest and, in combination with climate and weather data, to model wildfire size and frequency.
 FRI datasets consist of stand records interpreted from aerial photography at scales ranging from 1:10,000 to 1:40,000.
 They are typically conducted on a 10- to 20-year cycle and may be periodically updated to reflect changes such as burned areas, harvesting, insect damage, silviculture, and forest growth.
 The records estimate the location, extent, condition, composition, and structure of the forest resource.
 Each jurisdiction has developed its own procedures and standards for forest inventories.

-The Common Attribute Schema for Forest Resource Inventories (CASFRI) harmonize FRI data from each jurisdiction in Canada, allowing a national FRI relational database to be created with continuous coverage.
-CASFRI reconcile the many differences in variable formats, attributes, and standards among those disparate inventories.
+The Common Attribute Schema for Forest Resource Inventories (CASFRI) harmonizes FRI data from each jurisdiction in Canada, allowing a national FRI relational database to be created with continuous coverage.
+CASFRI reconciles the many differences in variable formats, attributes, and standards among those disparate inventories.
 Harmonization allows models to be developed using data from multiple jurisdictions or inventory versions.

 The [CASFRI specifications](https://github.com/CASFRI/CASFRI/tree/master/documentation/specifications) documents the CAS database schema.
 It focuses on the most common attributes that are consistently recorded in forest inventories across Canada and which are relevant to habitat modeling and state of forest reporting.
 These attributes include crown closure, species composition, height, mean canopy or stand origin age, stand structure, moisture regime, site class or site index, non-forested cover types, non-vegetated cover types, and disturbance history.